kcybulski/prosody-modules/mod_s2s_keepalive/README.markdown

 Configuration
 =============

-Simply add the module to the `modules_enabled` list and specify your desired servers in `keepalive_servers`.
-Optionally you can configure the ping interval.
+Simply add the module to the `modules_enabled` list like any other module.
+By default, all current s2s connections will be pinged periodically.
+To ping only a subset of servers, list these in `keepalive_servers`.
+The ping interval can be set using `keepalive_interval`.

 ``` lua
 modules_enabled = {